mwvgroup/pittgoogle-client/docs/source/for-developers/manage-dependencies-poetry.md

 # Manage dependencies with Poetry

-This page contains instructions for managing the `pittgoogle` package dependencies using [Poetry](https://python-poetry.org/).
+This page contains instructions for managing the `pittgoogle-client` package dependencies using [Poetry](https://python-poetry.org/).
 Poetry was implemented in this repo in [pull #7](https://github.com/mwvgroup/pittgoogle-client/pull/7).

 ## Setup your environment